alan2207/bulletproof-react/docs/project-structure.md

 +-- utils             # shared utility functions
 ```

 In order to scale the application in the easiest and most maintainable way, keep most of the code inside the `features` folder, which should contain different feature-based things.
-Every `feature` folder should contain domain specific code for a specific feature.
-This will allow you to keep functionalities scoped to a feature and not mix it with the shared things.
+Every `feature` folder should contain domain specific code for a given feature.
+This will allow you to keep functionalities scoped to a feature and not mix its declarations with shared things.
 This is much easier to maintain than a flat folder structure with many files.

 A feature could have the following structure:

 ```
 src/features/awesome-feature
 |
-+-- api         # exported API request declarations and api hooks related to the feature
++-- api         # exported API request declarations and api hooks related to a specific feature
 |
-+-- components  # components scoped to the feature, not used anywhere else
++-- assets      # assets folder can contain all the static files for a specific feature
 |
-+-- hooks       # hooks scoped to the feature, not used anywhere else
++-- components  # components scoped to a specific feature
 |
-+-- routes      # route components for the given feature
++-- hooks       # hooks scoped to a specific feature
 |
-+-- types       # typescript types for the given feature
++-- routes      # route components for a specific feature pages
 |
++-- stores      # state stores for a specific feature
+|
++-- types       # typescript types for ta specific feature domain
+|
-+-- utils       # utility functions used only by the feature
++-- utils       # utility functions for a specific feature
 |
 +-- index.ts    # entry point for the feature, it should serve as the public API of the given feature and exports everything that should be used outside the feature
 ```